ChromatixAU/gitlab-network-graph/README.md

 ## What?

 This repository is pretty much a duplication of [GitLab's network graph JS](https://github.com/gitlabhq/gitlabhq/tree/v9.3.4/app/assets/javascripts/network) as of GitLab v9.3.4, using a stripped-down version of [GitLab's webpack config](https://github.com/gitlabhq/gitlabhq/blob/v9.3.4/config/webpack.config.js) as of the same version.
+GitLab's network graph in turn uses [Raphaël](http://dmitrybaranovskiy.github.io/raphael/).

 In addition, we've added some simple tools to locally generate suitably formatted JSON output of your git log.